|

 Decision: 30th May 2001

-On 12th April 2000, the Nausori Magistrates Court ordered, inter alia, vacant posse of the freehold land in question, at Naviokoko, forthwith.with.
+On 12th April 2000, the Nausori Magistrates Court ordered, inter alia, vacant possession of the freehold land in question, at Naviokoko, forthwith.
 The First Respondent’s counter claim was dismissed with costs.
 Writ of possession was issued on the same day, and on 20th April 2000 the Deputy Sheriff at the Nausori Magistrates Court executed the writ.

 The Applicant then applied to the High Court to issue contempt proceedings.
-He applied as “the intended executd trustee of the estate of e of the late Ram Harakh.”
+He applied as “the intended executor and trustee of the estate of the late Ram Harakh.”

 At the hearing of the committal for contempt, the Respondents were not represented.
 However after hearing the first witness, the Respondent asked for an adjournment to brief counsel.
 I allowed it.